 - Consultative sales processes

-- Deals that involve multiple decision-makers
+- Approval process that involves multiple decision-makers

 - Sales processes that require a deep understanding of customer needs

-- Lengthy sales cycles
+- Lengthy sales cycles with multiple sales stages

 Is MEDDIC the right sales methodology?